jkim826il/is477project/ProjectPlan.md

 #### Overview

-Our overall goal of this project is two-fold: 1) Evaluate the role (if any) education plays on income, and 2) Evaluate the role (if any) race plays on either or both education and income.
-To accomplish this, we will use datasets from the United States Census Bureau, specifically data on household income and educational attainment.
+Our overall goal of this project is two-fold: 1) Evaluate the role (if any) education plays on income, and 2) Evaluate the role the public/postsecondary school system plays on either or both education and income.
+To accomplish this, we will use datasets from the United States Census Bureau, specifically data on household income and educational attainment, as well as data from the National Center for Education Statistics.
 After evaluating and cleaning the data, we will use a mix of visualizations and numbers that we compute using the data to evaluate our two goals.

 #### Team